ryle-roasa/html-rpg/README.md

 # html-rpg
-A beginner RPG game using mostly JavaScript and HTML canvas.
+A beginner RPG game created using mostly JavaScript and HTML canvas.
 ---------
 Controls
 ---------